gaultier/blog/tip_of_the_day_6.md

 Title: Tip of the day #6: Use Bpftrace to estimate how much memory an in-memory cache will use
-Tags: Go, Tip of the day, Bpftrace
+Tags: Go, Tip of the day, Bpftrace, C
 ---

 ## Context